Shubham-18-10-1998/Obsidian/RESOURCES/Java/Lecture 3 - OOPs Pillars.md

 		- Run Time (Over-riding): Parent and child have same function and name.
 			- Child function version is called and this is called over-riding.
 			- Student s(s is called reference) = new Student(); (this side is called instance)
-				- Reference of parent can receive instance of itself or child class.
+				- Reference of parent can receive instance of itself or child class (This is called polymorphic variable).
 What function is called depends on instance.
 Instance allocated at runtime, hence happens at runtime.
 			- Because method to be called depends on the instance, and the instance is created at runtime, hence called runtime overriding.
+			- The return type can be co-variants.
+That is, the return type of the child can be a sub-class of the return type of the parent.
+			- This happens due to **dynamic patching** where the **this** reference that an object inherently passes to its function when invoked, is used to decide the implementation that is to be followed.

 ## Access Modifier Table: